extract¶

 BACKBONE_ATOMS¶

 A set of atom names considered backbone atoms for amino acids.
-These are used when --exclude-backbone True to determine which atoms to remove from non-substrate residues:
+These are used when --exclude-backbone to determine which atoms to remove from non-substrate residues:

 N, C, O, CA, OXT, H, H1, H2, H3, HN, HA, HA2, HA3